OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/14 September 2002.md

 ---

-## Earth Changes & Environmental Events

-- None noted.

----

 ## Health, Diet, and Supplements

 - Ark's shoulder pain identified as neck stiffness pinching a nerve
-- **EM burns** appear as blue spots and are often a defense mechanism against intrusion
 - Blue color is a physiological response to **EM surge**, akin to a blister
 - Locations of **EM spots** can be symbolic: arm (personal defense), ovary/belly (defense for children)